 1 inch diameter, no mound, next to hosta: vole

-1 inch diameter, soil thinly scattered around hole, middle of the yard: cicada killer wasp
+1 inch diameter, soil thinly scattered around hole, edge of the yard: cicada killer wasp

 1 inch diameter, two inches high and made from balls of mud, near creek: crayfish